miloncse/fail2ban-anti-ssh-bruteforce/fail2ban.md

 # Fail2ban custom jail configuration to protect SSH from bruteforce login attempts

-This document provides instructions for configuring Fail2ban in ubuntu to protect SSH from bruteforce login attempts using a simple custom jail configuration.
+This document provides instructions for configuring Fail2ban in ubuntu server to protect SSH from bruteforce login attempts using a simple custom jail configuration.

 #### Update the package index: